 Our type language is standard.
-In Figure 4 type ()Sets Type) classifies multisets.
+In Figure 4 type (Sets Type) classifies multisets.
 The type (Fact Type) classifies fact values whose payload has type Type.
 The FACT type is used as the supertype of all such fact types, omitting a parameter for the payload type so that rule bodies can produce sets of factoids of differing sorts.

 The typing rules are in Figure 6.
-Most judgment forms use two environments: Decls ( $\Sigma$ ) which maps fact names to their payload types, and Env ( $\Gamma$ ) which maps variable names to their types.
-The grammar for the environment are back in Figure 4.
+Most judgment forms use two environments: $Decls(\Sigma)$ that maps fact names to their payload types, and $Env(\Gamma)$ that maps variable names to their types.
+The grammars for the environments are back in Figure 4.
 In the source language example in Figure 1 we specified the payload type of each fact using the fact keyword.
 In the static semantics here we assume all such types are added to the initial Decls environment.

-The judgment $(\Sigma \vdash R \operatorname{\mathbf{ok}})$ checks that rule R is well typed.
-In the premises we check the sequence of pattern matches, producing a type environment $\Gamma$ , that lists the types of variables that are in scope in the body of the rule.
-The body M produces a set of new factoids.
-The judgment $(\Sigma \mid \Gamma \vdash X; N; M \Rightarrow \Gamma')$ checks the gather part of the pattern match, where X is bound to to each fact of name N in turn, and we keep the facts that match the boolean predicate M. The premise $(N : T) \in \Sigma$ retrieves the payload type T of the fact, which is used to construct the type of X which is in scope in the rule body M. Checking of Select, Consume, Gain and Term expressions straightforward.
+The judgment $(\Sigma \vdash R \mathbf{ok})$ checks that rule R is well typed.
+In the premises we check the sequence of pattern matches, producing a type environment Γ , that lists the types of variables that are in scope in the body of the rule.
+The body M produces a multiset of new factoids.
+The judgment $(\Sigma \mid \Gamma \vdash X \text{ from } N \text{ where } M \ldots \Rightarrow \Gamma')$ checks a single pattern match, where X is bound to to each fact of name N in turn, and we keep the facts that match the boolean predicate M. The premise $(N:T) \in \Sigma$ retrieves the payload type T of the fact, which is used to construct the type of X which is in scope in the rule body M. Checking of Select, Consume, Gain and Term expressions is straightforward.